Click image to download Ohio’s Statehouse-to-Prison Pipeline: 133rd General Assembly (2019-2020) report.

 The sweeping expansion of criminal law into peoples’ lives should concern elected officials in both parties.
-Our jails and prisons are overflowing, wavering near 130% capacity.
+Our jails and prisons are overflowing, somewhere around 115% capacity.
 Considered alone, many criminal sentencing bills may sound innocuous.
 Individually, few add significantly to the prison population.
 But, together, year after year, the lawmaking practice of ceaselessly inventing new crimes and longer sentences causes the tide of imprisonment to rise.
 It’s mass incarceration by a thousand cuts.
 Even when crime falls, imprisonment does not.
 And Ohio families, communities, and taxpayers are bearing the brunt of our growing criminal justice system.

-The ACLU of Ohio has been monitoring the Statehouse-to-Prison Pipeline for the past three years.
-Nearly 1 out of 8 bills introduced in either the House or Senate creates a new crime or expands sentences.
+The ACLU of Ohio has been monitoring the Statehouse-to-Prison Pipeline for the past six years.
+Nearly 1 out of 10 bills introduced, in either the House or Senate, creates a new crime or expands sentences.

-- Read our Ohio Criminal Justice System: At A Glance / 2019 Statehouse-to-Prison Pipeline One-pager
+- Read Ohio Criminal Justice System: At A Glance / 2019 Statehouse-to-Prison Pipeline One-pager

-- Read our 2018 Statehouse-to-Prison Pipeline Midsession Update One-pager
+- Read 2018 Statehouse-to-Prison Pipeline Midsession Update One-pager

-- Read our 2015 Statehouse-to-Prison Pipeline Midsession Update Report
+- Read 2015 Statehouse-to-Prison Pipeline Midsession Update Report